 Brooklyn Center for the Performing Arts

-"Crazy for You" opened on Broadway on Feb.
-19, 1992, at the Shubert Theatre and closed just over a year later.
-It won three Tonys (Best Musical, Best Costume Design and Best Choreography) and two Drama Desk Awards (Musical and Choreography).
+"Crazy for You" opened at the Shubert Theatre on Feb.
+19, 1992 and closed just over a year later after 1,622 performances, three Tonys (Best Musical, Best Costume Design and Best Choreography) and two Drama Desk Awards (musical and choreography).